 Make a Decision

-Most people don’t see the final interview as a mutual one.
+Most people don’t see the final job interview as a mutual one.
 Yes, the company is interviewing you to see if you’re a good fit for them, but you should also consider if this company is a good fit for you.
 Ask yourself if you’re excited about the job and the possibilities at the company.
 Or, did something feel a little off?
 Be honest with yourself.
 If you don’t see yourself at the company, it’s best to be transparent and upfront about that.

 Let me point out though that there may be times in your life where you won’t be able to be as picky, like if you’re just starting out in your career.
-Sometimes, you have to go through the uncomfortable and take a job that may not be 100% everything what you want.
+Sometimes, you have to go through the uncomfortable and take a job that may not be 100% everything that you want.
 But, it will allow you to gain experience to help you get an even better job in the long run.
 Understand when and when you can’t be picky and adjust your approach as necessary.

 Send Thank You Emails